wb-airbus/soxy/README.md

 When you launch FreeRDP from the command line, you have to add the argument `/vc:soxy` to tell FreeRDP to load the library, for example:

-* For FreeRDP 2:
+* for FreeRDP 2:

   ```bash
   xfreerdp /dynamic-resolution /log-level:INFO /u:User /v:192.168.42.42 /vc:soxy
   ```
-* For FreeRDP 3:
+* for FreeRDP 3:

   ```bash
   sdl-freerdp3 /dynamic-resolution /log-level:INFO /u:User /v:192.168.42.42 /vc:soxy
   ```

 For Remmina, edit your RDP connection, got to the "Advanced" tab and set the "Static virtual channel" parameter to `soxy`.

 #### For Citrix Workspace App